-Contact: Samuel Noi / Advisor: Dr. Rejoice Addae
+Contact: Nennina Etafelle / Advisor: Dr. Rejoice Addae

 Purpose: to promote cultural diversity, by attracting more African students to A-State.
-Our goal is to facilitate the social integration of African students in A-State and the Jonesboro community.
+Our goal is to facilitate the social integration of African students in the A-State and Jonesboro communities.
 We aspire to support each other to become active members of the Jonesboro community while sharing our cultural treasures.
 Any African or sympathizer of Africa can be a member of the organization.

-Contact: Samuel King / Advisor: Dr. Bert Greenwalt
+Contact: Anna Mae Roemer / Advisor: Dr. Bert Greenwalt

 Alpha Gamma Delta

 Purpose: To impact and enrich our communities by providing essential support for education, philanthropy and leadership.